datajerk/ctf-write-ups/dc2020q/mooodem/README.md

     }
 ```

 Then, send back.
-Crudely this works just fine:
+Crudely, this works just fine:

 ```python
 from pwn import *